Vocademy

 Unsticking some sticking points

 Let's pause for a moment and make sure we understand this.
 This is a sticking point for many people.
 Repeating for emphasis, when you anchor the black probe at the negative side of a battery, then measure the voltages around the circuit with the red probe, you will get lower and lower voltages as you go from the positive terminal of the battery around the circuit.
-When the red probe reaches the negative side of the battery it will read 0 volts.
+When the red probe reaches the negative side of the battery, it will read 0 volts.
 This is not because there is no voltage at this point.
 It is only because the red and black probes are at the same point in the circuit.
 The meter is telling you that there is no voltage difference between the probes, not that there is no voltage at that point.
 Don't forget that the voltmeter tells you the difference between two voltages, not an absolute voltage.
 Zero volts is not the absence of voltage.
 A voltmeter reads zero volts when both probes are at the same voltage.
+Think of the battery as a pump where electricity is sucked in the negative side and pushed out the positive side.

 Series Circuits and Kirchhoff's Voltage Law